SayanAlam/Campgrounds-Tour/README.md

 ## Installation

-Follow these steps to get AgriRentHub up and running:
+Follow these steps to get Campgrounds-Tour up and running:

 1. Clone the repository and navigate to the project directory:
    $ git clone https://github.com/mohitrana0311/AgriRentHub.git